Project-Loonie/Looniecoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each LNI Core release.
+The project leader is the release manager for each Loonie Core release.

 Copyright
 ---------